smandal97/smandal97.github.io/_pages/about.md

   - /about.html
 ---

-(If you think I'm a Star Wars fan, you'd be absolutely right.)
+(If you think I'm a Star Wars fan, you'd be absolutely right.
+And if you responded to the above with "General Kenobi", here's a high-five!)

 Hi, I am Soham Mandal.
 I am studying to be an astrophysicist.